Who do I contact for more information about my financial aid package?

 Graduate Assistantships or GA positions are available through university offices and departments.
 GA positions include a stipend, health benefits, and tuition remission.
 The amount of tuition remission and stipend ranges will depend on whether the student is at the master’s or doctorate level and whether the assistantship is a 9.5-month or 12-month position.

 GA positions do not become available on a regular schedule.
 They become available as students leave the positions (if the funding is still available) and when new positions are created (typically these are grant funded).
 All that to say you’ll see position postings at various points throughout the year and can apply as they become available.
 The best advice is to keep your eyes on the MLIS-Students Listserv (students are automatically added in June) and posted on the Library Career Page.
 An important thing to keep in mind that many departments outside the libraries have GA positions and frequently request MLIS students.
 Those most frequently are put on the listserv or on the University Jobs page.
 We also post any GA positions that come our way to MLIS Jobs.

 Take a look at the Financial Aid area of the iSchool website.
 Many professional organizations, like the ALA, offer scholarships for new students.
 There is a partial list of organizations with scholarships on the Financial Aid page under ‘Financial Aid Resources Outside of UMD.’
 The iSchool offers some scholarships to enrolled students, so look out for a call for applications around mid-fall semester.

 The Graduate School offers some fellowships and scholarships for students.
-These awards are competitive and deadlines for Spring 2018 awards fall between January – April 2018.
+These awards are competitive and deadlines vary.

 Where do I view my bill?